 Influencing is about using your relationship with team members effectively to ensure they collaborate and cooperate well on making right decisions and achieving project goals.

-First and easiest way to influence team members is to lead by example.
-If you expect team to turn up early for work start doing it yourself.
-If you expect team to not cut corners, subtly show instances where you went that extra mile to finish some work where cutting corners was easy and nobody would have noticed.
-Being subtle is the key, else people may take you as show-off.
+The first and easiest way to influence team members is to lead by example.
+If you expect the team to turn up early for work start doing it yourself.
+If you expect the team to not cut corners, subtly show instances where you went that extra mile to finish some work where cutting corners was easy and nobody would have noticed.
+Being subtle is the key, else people may take you as a show-off.

 Keep team’s interest in mind while making decisions and let them know.
 When decisions do not go in their favor, they would respect you for your effort.

 “Decision is a sharp knife that cuts clean and straight; indecision, a dull one that hacks and tears and leaves ragged edges behind it.”